Bundling your Screeps codebase using module bundlers like Webpack or Rollup allows you to improve your Screeps AI development workflow.

 By default, Rollup recognises ES6 modules.
 This means that some adjustments are necessary in order for Rollup to work well with CommonJS modules, particularly those with named exports like screeps-profiler.
 (See #77)

-rollup-plugin-commonjsplugin comes into play.
+In this case, you will have to manually specify the named exports you use, which is where the rollup-plugin-commonjs plugin comes into play.
 This plugin resolves any CommonJS modules and converts them to ES6 modules, which can be bundled.

 Simply include the modules you want to bundle complete with its named exports, like so: